DoubleCouponDay/Chunkus/README.md

 You will need to provide a docker-compose.yml file that fills the `CHUNKUS` environment variable with your discord bot token.

-build C code, then Rust code, then run `sudo docker build` on a Linux machine. once the image is built, deploy it to your docker hub registration.
+build C code, then Rust code, then run `sudo docker build`. once the image is built, push it to dockerhub.

-to use docker-compose on a linux computer, You will need to install OPENSSL 1.1.1

 Fill in the blanks in the dockercompose.yml file to pass the environment variables into the container.